 No Child Left Behind - School Public Accountability Reports

+Federal and state laws require all public school districts to annually compile School Public Accountability Reports (SPAR).
+The NCLB-SPAR report contains information about the progress of Florida's public schools.
+In addition, the report details how well our district and schools are meeting the federal requirements of NCLB.
+This report also refelects our progress toward meeting State Standards.
 HMS’s NCLB-SPAR report is now available for parents and community stakeholders to view in our front office.
 SPAR reports are also available for review in the Grants and Federal Programs Office, the Public Relations office, and may be viewed on the DOE website at the following links: NCLB-SPAR or HMS-SPAR

 "Academic achievement has always been paramount.
 But, in today's changing economy the need for advanced skills and technical knowledge is growing.
 Showing our children that we value learning and education is important and will pay off in the long run as they mature.
 When parents are involved in their children's educations, student achievement improves."
 The following link takes you to the National PTA website where documents have been placed by grade level that explain the basics of Common Core.
-Parent Guides to Student Success
+Parents' Guide to Student Success

 Box Tops and Labels